First-order integer-valued autoregressive processes with Generalized Katz innovations: Introduction

-In this paper we extend further the Negative Binomial, Generalized Poisson and Katz INAR processes by assuming a more general distribution for the innovations which includes some well-known distributions used in time series of count data and some distributions which have not yet been used in modelling time series of counts.
-The two-parameter Katz distribution belongs to the Lagrangian Katz family together with the three-parameter Lagrangian Katz \citep[e.g., see][ ch.
+This paper introduces a general class of INARs with Generalized Lagrangian Katz innovations.
+The Lagrangian Katz family is a flexible distribution and naturally arises as first crossing probabilities, which is a common problem in actuarial mathematics, e.g. claim number distribution in cascading processes or ruin probability in discrete--time risk models \citep[e.g., see][ ch.
 12]{ConFam2006}.
-The Lagrangian Katz is a flexible distribution and naturally arises as first crossing probabilities, which is a common problem in actuarial mathematics, e.g. claim number distribution in cascading processes or ruin probability in discrete-time risk models.
-The Lagrangian Katz distribution has been extended further by \cite{jan98} and \cite{jan99} which introduced the four-parameter generalized P\'{o}lya-Eggenberger (GPED) distributions of the first and second kind. \cite{jan98} showed that both families contain the Lagrangian Katz distribution as a special case.
-See also \cite{Kotz05}, ch.
-2,5 and 7, for a review on the relationships between Lagrangian Katz distributions and other discrete distribution families.
-In this paper we consider the four-parameter GPED of the first kind, or Generalized Lagrangian Katz (GLK) distribution in the following, since it enjoys the properties of the Lagrangian distributions and includes some well-known distributions such as Generalized Poisson and Negative Binomial as special cases.
+It has been extended further by \cite{jan98} and \cite{jan99}, which introduced the four--parameter generalized P\'{o}lya--Eggenberger (GPED) distributions of the first and second kind. \cite{jan98} showed that both families contain the Lagrangian Katz distribution as a special case.
+We consider the four-parameters GPED of the first kind, also known as Generalized Lagrangian Katz (GLK).
+The resulting process family provides a flexible modelling framework for count data, allowing for under and over--dispersion, asymmetry, and excess of kurtosis and includes standard INAR models such as Generalized Poisson and Negative Binomial as special cases.
+Further extensions are provided, such as the Markov--Switching and the zero--inflated GLK--INARs, to account for different sources of model instability and excess of zeros.